Creating Short Term Programs

 - Office of International Education, Director and Assistant Director

 - Department Chair: Even if you are not proposing an overseas program that falls within your department, you still must submit the proposal to your Department to keep them informed throughout the process.

 - Associate Vice Provost for Curriculum, Assessment, and Academic Support

 Once all channels have approved the course, OIE will work with the Registrar to add the course to the catalog.
+If a specific course number is needed, the proposal will be sent to Academic Affairs Council for its approval.
 The course will then be ready for registration in the semester that you intend to run the program.